1.3 National youth strategy

 Responsible authority for the implementation of the Youth Strategy

 The Prime Minister is the authority in charge of youth policies and strategy.
 He/she may delegate the responsibility to a third political authority.
-Since September 2019, the delegated authority for youth policies has the rank of Minister.
+At present, the delegated authority for youth policies has the rank of Minister.

 The Department for Youth Policies and the Universal Civic Service is responsible for the implementation and coordination of the strategy.